Salamanca Arts Centre Logo

 About

-The Spindle Tree also take orders for knitwear, dyed yarns or speciality products.
-Knitting, crochet embroidery, felt-making and yarn advice is free.
+The Spindle Tree also takes orders for knitwear, dyed yarns or speciality products.

 The Spindle Tree Artists